 Allstate Sugar Bowl Bowling

 The Allstate Sugar Bowl added another sport to its sponsorship portfolio in the fall of 2013 when it added the title sponsorship of the Allstate Sugar Bowl Collegiate Bowling Invitational.
-The eighth annual edition of the Tulane-hosted event (the seventh sponsored by the Sugar Bowl) is scheduled for October 18-20, 2019, at Colonial Lanes in Harahan, La.
+The eighth annual edition of the Tulane-hosted event (the seventh sponsored by the Sugar Bowl) was contested October 18-20, 2019, at Colonial Lanes in Harahan, La.

-The 16-team invitational is one of the top collegiate bowling events in the country, featuring nine teams currently ranked in the NTCA Top 25, including seven teams ranked in the top 15, including host Tulane University and its 14th-ranked squad.
+The 16-team invitational was one of the top collegiate bowling events in the country, featuring nine teams ranked in the NTCA Preseason Top 25, including seven teams ranked in the top 15, including host Tulane University and its 14th-ranked squad.

 In a typical year, the tournament opens on Friday with 5×4 Baker games.
 In the Baker format, starting members of the competing teams will successively and, in regular order, bowl one frame on one lane.
 Once five frames are completed, the team members will remain on the same lane and complete the starting member order again, with frames six through 10 being completed.
 This pattern of play will continue until all 10 frames of a game are completed.
 No changes can be made in the order of players after the start of a game, except for substitutes, although once a bowler has been pulled from the game they are not allowed to return until the next game.